Altruism - how to act cooperatively in everyday situations

 Biology shows that not only humans act altruistically, but also animals.
 To protect a herd, an animal puts itself in danger - this behavior is related to the so-called kin selection.

 Altruistic people sometimes act selfishly in disguise: they do good things to make themselves feel better.
 Science also assumes that humans are naturally geared towards community.
 Mutual help increases acceptance and recognition.
-That's why you feel Satisfactionwhen you have helped someone.
+That's why you feel Satisfactionif you have helped someone.
+(Read more: People characteristics)

 Which famous people are known for their altruism?

-Mother Theresa is considered a good Example for altruism.
-Without visible reciprocation, she worked for the poor and the sick.
-But she herself emphasized how grateful her own sacrifice made her.
-So was there a little egoism behind it after all?
+Mother Theresa is considered a good example of altruism.
+She stood up for the poor and sick without any visible reward.
+Yet she herself emphasized how grateful her own sacrifice made her.
+So was there a little selfishness behind it all?

 The Dalai Lama says that compassion is innate - but also that it can be trained.